DnD stats explained

 DnD stats - Dungeons and Dragons art of a woman about to swing a sword at attacking ghouls

-You can also use our compendium of DnD classes to track which stats are most important for each type of character – and, if you're playing with the 'classic' 2014 DnD 5e rules, our guide to DnD races will help, as race dictates some of your stats.
-In the 2024 rules, they come from your background instead – read our DnD 2024 backgrounds explainer for details.
-For now, use the links below to learn more about specific stats, or explore our rules FAQ to find out how they all work in-game!
+You can also use our compendium of DnD classes to track which stats are most important for each type of character.
+If you're playing with the 'classic' 2014 DnD 5e rules, our guide to DnD races will help, as your hero's species will modify some of their stats.
+In the 2024 rules, it's a character's background that modifies their stats - read our DnD backgrounds explainer for details.

 DnD stats - Dungeons and Dragons art of four adventurers fighting goblins